Statutory guidance

 Standards and Testing Agency

 STA’s role is to safeguard the integrity of the assessments and results data.
 STA does not apportion blame for any maladministration.
-Any subsequent disciplinary proceedings are the decision and responsibility of the school’s accountable body, which may make a referral to the Teaching Regulation Agency.
+Any subsequent disciplinary proceedings are the decision and responsibility of the school’s accountable body, which may make a referral to the Teaching Regulation Agency (TRA).

-- reviewing access arrangement applications, notifications and their outcome, where appropriate
+• reviewing access arrangement applications, aid notifications and their outcomes

 Ofsted

-STA shares high level information on ongoing maladministration investigations with Ofsted.
+STA shares high-level information on maladministration investigations with Ofsted.
 This includes the:

 STA shares this information to avoid school inspections being scheduled during an investigation.
-STA does not share details of the investigation itself, including documents, reports or conversations.
-On occasions where intentional over-aiding across whole cohorts and subjects is found, the information provided by STA may form part of Ofsted’s discussions if a school already had an inspection visit scheduled.
+STA does not share details of the investigation itself – for example, documents, reports or conversations.
+Shared information may be included in discussions between Ofsted and the school.

 Local authorities